stanislawbartkowski/mytpcds/README.md

 Test results:
 https://github.com/stanislawbartkowski/mytpcds/wiki/TPC-DS-BigData-results

-Tool was tested with *v2.11.0rc2* version of TPC/DS.
-Qualification test will not work with *v2.13.0rc1*.
-It is pending task.<br>
+The tool was tested with the latest version of TPCDS : v2.13.0rc1<br>

 ### Inspiration